-As for hydrogenated fats, they play no role in the human body, and should be eliminated entirely from the diet.
+As for hydrogenated fats, they do not play any role in the human body, and must be eliminated entirely from the diet.

-In a simplified way, we can say that the complexes provide a slower and sustained energy release, while the simple ones cause a rapid firing of blood sugar.
+In a simplified way, we can say that complexes provide a slower and more sustained release of energy, while simple ones cause a rapid burst of blood sugar.

-We should prioritize complex carbohydrates at every meal except post-workout shake, where simple carbohydrates can and should be used.
+We should prioritize complex carbohydrates with every meal, except in the post-workout shake, where simple carbohydrates can and should be used.

 Simple carbohydrates increase insulin levels more markedly compared to complexes, being useful after training to reduce cortisol levels and therefore reduce the catabolic effects of training.

 Here you have the best choices of carbohydrates: